eduartua/community/contributors/devel/contributor-experience/github-kubernetes-cheat-sheet.md

   - The /area developer-guide command categorizes issue or PR as related to the developer guide.
   - The command /assign assigns an assignee to the PR.
 Usually the file OWNER who will add the /approve label to the pull request.

+### Reopening PRs
+There are moments where PRs can take longer than you may expect.
+Therefore, if no reviewer picked up on it within a day or so, it is suggested that you'd close the PR and reopen a new one / reassign to a different person.

 ### About trivial fixes
 Trivial fixes or edits are always the best candidates for new contributors, and we believe this is a smooth way to introduce them to any subproject in the Kubernetes organization.
 However, it is more beneficial if we take the entire document which we are working with and give it a full review.
+One of the main benefits of this is to have just one PR with most the the changes regarding typos.
 Learn more about [trivial] fixes.

 ### Working locally
 #### Branches